mohsenoid/Android-Interview-Questions/OOP.md

 2. #### What are the access modifiers you know?
 What does each one do?

-   * `public`: modifier is widely-used on classes, variables, constructors and methods to grant access from any class and method anywhere.
+   * `public`: modifier is widely used on classes, variables, constructors, and methods to grant access from any class and method anywhere.
-   * `private` (by default) : variables, methods, constructors or inner classes are only visible to its' containing class and its' methods.
+   * `private` (by default): variables, methods, constructors, or inner classes are only visible to its' containing class and its' methods.
-   * `protected`: can be used on variables, methods and constructors therefore allowing access only to subclasses and classes that are inside the same package as protected members' class.
+   * `protected`: can be used on variables, methods, and constructors therefore allowing access only to subclasses and classes that are inside the same package as protected members' class.

 3. #### What is the difference between overriding and overloading a method in Java?

-   * Overload (one method with different signature)
+   * Overload (one method with different signatures)
    * @Override

 4. #### Can an Interface extend another Interface?

-   * An interface can extends multiple interfaces.
+   * An interface can extend multiple interfaces.
-   * A single class can also implement multiple interface.
+   * A single class can also implement multiple interfaces.

 5. #### What does the static word mean in Java?